Python Turtle - Lesson 3

 Naming rules

-• names cannot contain spaces
+• names cannot have spaces

 • names cannot start with a number